anav5704/anav5704/ReadMe.md

 # ✨ About Me
-## Hello there! 👋\
 My name is Anav Chand and I'm a 18 year old software enginerring student. \
-I found my love for frontend web development during my final year highschool computer project \
+I found my love for frontend web development during my final year highschool computer project. \
-I also do video eiditing (Danvinci Resolve) and graphics design (Canva) on the side.
+I also do video eiditing (Danvinci Resolve) and graphics design (Canva) on the side. \
 I used to do 3d modeling and game dev back in the day too.

 # 💻 My Tech Stack